Directed by: Jose Padilha || Produced by: Jose Padilha, Marcos Prado

 Elite Squad takes the hard route and tells its story from the perspective of those laying down the law.
 In broad terms, the film is critical of the snobbish hypocrisy of the upper middle class, the college educated social activists who derail the brutality of police and heckle those who fight the war on drugs.
 The film feels borderline fascist at times, and has been frequently called so (although I would argue that it in fact is not).

 While the film does not shy away from the rampant corruption of Brazil’s police forces, it rarely (if ever) sympathizes with the drug lords that rule the impoverished slums, nor the “innocent” bystanders who directly or indirectly support their drug trade.
 Wagner Moura’s protagonist admits in one of his many voiceovers that most drug lords come from poor or abusive backgrounds, but further reminds the audience that is no excuse for their sociopathic behavior.
-Moura and his BOPE (Brazil’s version of SWAT) team’s argument is that brutal behavior is justified to combat criminal brutality.
+Moura and his BOPE (Rio de Janeiro’s version of SWAT) team’s argument is that brutal behavior is justified to combat criminal brutality.
 They are, after all, fighting a war.
 Rio’s favela gangsters are treated not as would-be civilians, but enemy combatants.